DanHoang-coder/Chow-Choosers/README.md

 # Overview
-This the project is a web application created as a group for the UNO course CSCI 4830.
+This project is a web application created as a group for the UNO course CSCI 4830.